carpentries-incubator/pangenomics/_episodes/01-introduction.md

 > If you want to read more on pangenomics go to the book [The Pangenome](https://link.springer.com/book/10.1007/978-3-030-38281-0).
 {: .callout}

-## The *Streptococcus agalactiae* dataset
+## Genome database for this workshop

+### Description of the Dataset

-In this lesson, we will perform a standard pangenomics pipeline, which consist of the genomic annotation, clustering of gene families by identification of orthologous sequences, and the description of the pangenome partitions and openness.
-For this we will work with the eight *Streptococcus agalactiae* strains included in the first pangenome made by *Tettelin et al., 2005*.
+In this lesson, we will follow a standard pangenomics pipeline that involves genomic annotation, clustering of gene families to identify othologous sequences, and analyzing the pangenome partitions and openness.
+To illustrate these concepts, we will work with a dataser consisting of eight strains of *Streptococcus agalactiae* (GBS) as included in the pioneering pangenome study by *Tettelin et al., 2005* (See the **Table** below).

-The genomes of strains 18RS21 and H36B are already in our `pan_workshop/data`, but the others will be downloaded and annotated in the following episodes.
+We already have the genomes of strains 18RS21 and H36B available in our `pan_workshop/data` directory.
+However, the remaining strains will be downloaded and annotated in the upcoming episodes, allowing us to explore the complete dataset.

-**Metadata**
+**General description of the GBS genomes**

 |Strain	| Host	| Serotype   |